nus-cs3281/website/admin/callForApplications.md

 ## Structure

-The two modules will run concurrently, but as two separate modules.
+%%The two modules will run concurrently, but as two separate modules.%%

 * **[CS3281]({{baseUrl}}/admin/cs3281.html)**
   * **[30%]: Do a small contribution to a big OSS project**<br>